oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 #### Getting Started

 A Kubernetes NodePort exposes a port on each machine that hosts the Kubernetes cluster where the port is accessible from outside of a Kubernetes cluster.
 This port redirects network traffic to pods within the Kubernetes cluster.
-Setting up a Kubernetes NodePort is one approaches for giving external WebLogic clients access to JMS or EJBs.
+Setting up a Kubernetes NodePort is one approach for giving external WebLogic clients access to JMS or EJBs.

-If an EJB or JMS service is running on an Admin Server, then you can skip the rest of this section and use the `spec.adminServer.adminService.channels` domain resource attribute to have the operator create a Node Port for you.
+If an EJB or JMS service is running on an Administration Server, then you can skip the rest of this section and use the `spec.adminServer.adminService.channels` domain resource attribute to have the operator create a NodePort for you.
 See [Reference - Domain resource]({{<relref "/reference/domain-resource/_index.md">}}).
-Otherwise, if the EJB or JMS service is running in a WebLogic cluster or standalone WebLogic managed server, and you desire to provide access to the service using a NodePort, then the NodePort must be deployed 'manually' - see the following sample and table.
+Otherwise, if the EJB or JMS service is running in a WebLogic cluster or standalone WebLogic Managed Server, and you desire to provide access to the service using a NodePort, then the NodePort must be deployed 'manually' - see the following sample and table.

+{{% notice note %}}
-> __NOTE:__ Setting up a NodePort usually also requires setting up a custom network channel.
+Setting up a NodePort usually also requires setting up a custom network channel.
 See [Adding a WebLogic Custom Channel](#adding-a-weblogic-custom-channel) above.
+{{% /notice %}}

 #### Sample NodePort Resource

 The following NodePort YAML deploys an external node port of `30999` and internal port `7999` for a domain UID of `DOMAIN_UID`, a domain name of `DOMAIN_NAME`, and a cluster name of `CLUSTER_NAME`.
-It assumes that `7999` corresponds to a `T3` protocol port of a channel that's configured on your WebLogic cluster.
+It assumes that `7999` corresponds to a T3 protocol port of a channel that's configured on your WebLogic cluster.

 ```
 apiVersion: v1